Car lovers’ Newport: 2 museums highlight design on wheels

 The museums fit right in to the spirit of Newport, a resort destination known for its mansions, folk and jazz festivals and beaches.
 Wealthy families have summered here for generations — bringing with them their cars.

 “There is a car culture here, and it goes right back to the late 19th century when Willie K. Vanderbilt was acquiring and racing cars.
-Some of the very first car races in the United States happened right here in Newport,” de Muzio, of the Audrain, said.
+Some of the very first car races in the United States happened right here in Newport,” de Muzio said.

 Most Read Stories